Annual Income Statement Guide For Freelancers In Spain

 1.3.
 Individuals who receive passive benefits

-You will not have to declare when your income consists of passive benefits.
+You will not have to declare when your income comprises passive benefits.
 These are, for example, Social Security pensions, pension plan benefits, group insurance, etc. Of course, provided that the determination of the type of withholding has been carried out following the special procedure established by regulation.
-This procedure is requested through form 146.
+You should request this procedure through form 146.

 1.4.
 The limit becomes 14,000 euros gross per year